voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 The name of the eyaml gem.
-Default: 'hiera-eyaml'

 Default value: `'hiera-eyaml'`